 Our ears and mind decide what we turn our attention to or what we want to avoid.
 Like: “Beauty is in the eye of the beholder”, “Pleasant sound is in the ear of the beholder”.
 And we have to accept that some people like the sound of noise.
 It will damage their ears…

-Allow me to close this discussion with the words of a German folk poet, Wilhelm Busch (not related with the late American president) freely translated:
+Allow me to close this discussion with the words of a German folk poet, Wilhelm Busch (not related to the late American president) freely translated:

 Your music of choice